How to Recycle Your Electronics Before You Move

 Every manufacturer we checked out had a recycling program already in place.
 All of these programs were also free.
 Simply fill out a form and the manufacturer will send you a prepaid envelope or box so that you can return the item(s) for recycling.
 Here at MovingLabor.com, we regularly send back our used printer ink cartridges to Lexmark.

 If you don't mind physically dropping off your items, many major retailers have recycling programs available at their local stores.
 All of the retailers we found accept many types of electronics for recycling.

 Have a device in good working condition?
 Then take advantage of trade in programs to earn extra cash.
 Companies that offer an electronic trade in service include WalMart, Best Buy, Amazon, Apple, and T-Mobile.

 As we mentioned earlier, large appliances are typically excluded from recycling drop-off programs.
 Fortunately, there are several ways to easily recycle these items for free as well.

 Haul Away With New Purchase

 Many retailers will offer to haul away and recycle larger appliances when you purchase new ones from them.
-Best Buy and Sears are two top retailers that offer this program for refrigerators, washers and dryers as well as other appliances.
+Best Buy, Lowes, and Home Depot are some popular retailers that offer this program for refrigerators, washers, and dryers as well as other appliances.

 Scrap Metal Recyclers